rakeshbs/rakeshbs.github.io/_posts/2015-07-06-reliance_broadband.md

 ---

 I use Reliance Broadband Internet connection.
-Even though I use the an unlimited 4mbps connection, I have to log in now and then and their web interface is quite annoying with a lot of useless images.
+Even though I use an unlimited 4mbps connection, I have to login through their web interface and it is annoying.

 **So I created a gem.
 My first gem actually.**